MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-complex-application.md

 - External and alternate URL should match the wildcard external and alternate URL domain of the application respectively.
 - Application segment URLs (internal and external) need to maintain uniqueness across complex applications.
 - CORS Rules (optional) can be configured per application segment.
-- Access will only be granted to defined application segments for a complex application.
+- Access is only granted to defined application segments for a complex application.
     > [!NOTE]
     > If all application segments are deleted, a complex application will behave as a wildcard application opening access to all valid URLs by specified domain.
 - You can have an internal URL defined both as an application segment and a regular application.